genomicsclass/leanpub/manuscript/dplyr_intro.md

 The R markdown document for this section is available [here](https://github.com/genomicsclass/labs/tree/master/intro/dplyr_intro.Rmd).

 The learning curve for R syntax is slow.
-One of the mor difficult aspects that requires some getting used to is subsetting data tables.
+One of the more difficult aspects that requires some getting used to is subsetting data tables.
 The `dplyr` packages brings these tasks closer to English and we are therefore going to introduce two simple functions: one is used to subset and the other to select columns.

 Take a look at the dataset we read in: